Benefits of Fish Oils and Breast Milk

-Giving Your Baby Omega 3 Fatty Acids Improves Brain Function and Vision
+1. Omega 3 Fatty Acids Improve Brain Function and Vision

 Hungary - Researchers gathered a group of pregnant and breastfeeding mothers together, noted the amount and kind of omega 3 fatty acids in their diet, and made note of any differences in their babies.